robotics-masters/robohatmm1-docs/docs/firmwares/circuitpython.md

 ##Bootloader Mode

-Step one is to put the board into bootloader mode.
+Step one is to put the board into Bootloader Mode.
 This allows you to upload new firmware to the RoboHAT MM1.

-To enter the bootloader mode on RoboHAT MM1, please plugin the Micro-USB cable to your computer, then double press the reset button located on the right bottom side of the board and above the Grove connecter.
+To enter the Bootloader Mode on RoboHAT MM1, please plugin the Micro-USB cable to your computer, then double press the reset button located on the right bottom side of the board and above the Grove connecter.
-Then you will see the on board Red LED blink in breath mode, then you will see a ROBOM4BOOT drive on the your computer, CONGRATULATION your mm1 is currently in the bootloader mode.
+Then you will see the on board Red LED blink in breath mode, then you will see a ROBOM4BOOT drive on the your computer, CONGRATULATION your mm1 is currently in the Bootloader Mode.

-Now if you want to exit the bootloader mode just simply press the reset button once.
+Now if you want to exit the Bootloader Mode just simply press the reset button once.

 ##Download Firmware